corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Individual mods update first, then changes are merged here.

+## Included Mods Updated

+Three mods added for Stellaris version 3.3 "Libra:"

+1. Basic Planetview: More Districts - allows viewing more than 5 district types per planet, required because of the new unity-based arcologies from the base game pushing out Commercial Arcologies
+2. Building: Aquaponics Farms - a new mod that provides an upgrade path for hydroponic Farms, extracted from Animated Eldar Portraits: Revisited
+3. Leader Traits: Synthetic Leader Traits for Machine Units - Machine Unit leaders gain the same traits as Synthetic leaders once their owner selects Synthetic Age

+And one mod has been removed: Manifesti 'Personal Autonomy for Munitions' Demand Fix - the fixes from this mod were integrated into the base game

 # Major Update

 Versions 5.0.0 and above are fully updated for Stellaris version 3.3 "Libra" which introduced breaking script syntax changes and thus this mod is not backwards compatible with earlier versions of Stellaris.
 You can manually download the most recent version of this mod without breaking change here: [4.1.2](https://github.com/corsairmarks/combined_stellaris_enhancements_and_fixes/releases/tag/4.1.2).